Construction Workers' Compensation Claims

 If you were injured on the job or if your loved one died due to a construction-related injury or illness, you could be entitled to workers’ compensation benefits.
 The state of New York requires nearly all employers to carry workers’ compensation insurance for all employees, including most contractors and subcontractors.
 In addition to on-the-job injuries sustained in workplace accidents, workers’ compensation also covers work-related injuries and other medical conditions that occur over time, such as repetitive strain injuries and occupational exposure.

 Were you injured in a construction accident?
 Do you need help seeking workers’ compensation benefits?
-Contact Schotter Millican at (718) 550-0610 for a free case review.
+Contact Schotter Millican, LLP at (718) 550-0610 for a free case review.
+Our services are available in English, Spanish, and Polish.

 What Are the Most Common Construction Accidents?